commonsearch/cosr-about/content/pages/developer/tutorials/analyzing-the-web-with-spark-on-ec2.md

 ## 4. Create a Spark cluster on EC2

-Now, Common Crawl typically has 30,000+ segments of 50,000+ documents each so processing each document on your local machine will take a while.
+Common Crawl typically has 30,000+ segments of 50,000+ documents each so processing each document on your local machine will take a while.
 Let's move to the cloud!

 We are going to deploy a Spark cluster on a fleet of [Spot Instances on EC2](https://aws.amazon.com/ec2/spot/).
 Spot Instances are ideal for this kind of data processing: they cost much less than regular instances and if they are killed during our job, we can just run it again!